 image_processor = AutoImageProcessor.from_pretrained(model_ckpt, use_fast=True)

-Define a torchvision transform pipeline — random-resized crop, tensor conversion, and normalization — and apply it lazily with with_transform:
+We define a torchvision transform pipeline.
+It does a random-resized crop, tensor conversion, and normalization.
+We apply it lazily with with_transform:

 from torchvision.transforms import RandomResizedCrop, Compose, Normalize, ToTensor